 Imig Music Building

-Dr. Erhard’s primary double bass teachers have been Homer Mensch, James VanDemark, Georg Hörtnagel and Franz Ortner.
-He has his Doctorate and Masters degrees from Juilliard, and his undergraduate degree from Eastman School of Music.
-Prior to Eastman he studied for two years at the Hochschule für Musik in Munich.
-He has participated in the Aspen Music Festival, Colorado Music Festival, Grand Teton Festival, Yale Summer Festival, and spent three summers at the Pierre Monteux School for Conductors as a student of Maestro Charles Bruck.
+Paul Erhard’s primary double bass teachers are Homer Mensch, James VanDemark, Marshall “Larry” Hutchinson, Georg Hörtnagel, Franz Ortner and Dr. Lynn Christie.
+Erhard earned his master's and doctorate degrees from The Juilliard School and his undergraduate degree from Eastman School of Music.
+Prior to Eastman, he studied for two years at the Hochschule für Musik in Munich.
+He has participated in the Aspen Music Festival, Colorado Music Festival, Grand Teton Music Festival and Yale Summer Festival, and spent three summers at the Pierre Monteux School for Conductors as a student of Maestro Charles Bruck.